BBQ Summer Camp – Every Texans Dream

 Timmons first heard about BBQ Summer Camp from writer Daniel Vaughn – aka the BBQ Snob (no, really, that’s his social media handle).
 He signed up for the full weekend plus the Beef 101 class the following week.

 On day one of BBQ Summer Camp, campers focused on beef, learning about the different cuts used for BBQ.
 After the seminar, they went into the lab and butchered out a brisket, taking it all the way through trimming, processing, seasoning, and finally cooking the cut.
 The second day highlighted pork, especially the different ways to season it, and the last day was dedicated to chicken – particularly whether to brine, tumble, or inject the chicken with marinade.
+The poultry scientist showed us how to rub a chicken with mayonnaise before smoking it,” says Timmons – it’s leaves the chicken perfectly moist.

 One seminar went through the science behind how smokers work.
 Though it seems logical to assume it is the visible smoke that flavors the food, the flavor actually comes from invisible gases released by the wood.
 “You want a clean burning smoker.”